-Hanami is still a very young framework.
-Its stable 1.0 version was finally released only a few months ago (version 1.1.0 has been released recently).
-From that point on, we can consider this technology for any real -world scenarios without worries.
+Hanami is still quite a young framework - the stable 1.0 version was released a year ago and the updated version 1.3.1 was released on January 18th, 2019.With almost a year gone by we can consider this technology for any real -world scenarios without worries.

 Pros of Hanami

 Ruby on Rails is a great framework with lots of features which makes building apps really easy and quick - at least at the beginning.
 But all of RoR’s features come in one package, which means costs in terms of memory and CPU consumption.
 Hanami, on the other hand, is much more flexible, and you can very easily select parts of the framework you need in your project.
 You can start with something very basic and add more features only when you need them.

 It might come in handy when you are starting a new project and you know it will be quite simple or when you want to extend your application.
 It can also be easier to create a small separate service just for this feature instead of changing the existing codebase.

 It's a well-known fact that building applications with Rails is fun at the beginning, but as the codebase grows, the default code structure proposed by Rails often becomes a source of frustration.
 This means that you will need to spend some time on code refactoring, or use a better code structure from the start.
 Hanami offers a different approach – which might look like overkill when you're building something really small – but will bring large benefits as soon as the codebase grows.

 Hanami is worth considering if you have a feature-stable application but you're struggling with some performance issues or bugs because the code structure is so complicated.

 - Great documentation and a growing community

 When we are interested in a technology we look at the documentation first.
 If it's poor, we will probably stick with our current technology stack.
 This is not the case with Hanami: the documentation is really good, and there are also many great tutorials.